NorthStarUAS/fmu-ardupilot-ecosystem-legacy/README.md

 as the heart of a Rice Creek UAV autopilot.

 This README has not been fully updated for the ardupilot/chibios port, so much of it is probably wrong or terribly out dated.
+The code is also just at a checkpoint state ... still very much a work in progress.

+Some major bullet point todo list items:

+* decide how best to detect and choose when multiple imu and compass are available.
+* do a round of file renaming, or figure out how to orgainize code in subdirs or some of both.
+* sort out how I really want to organize classes vs. singletons vs. global instances vs. namespace vs. cross-wired interdependencies between everything.
+I have some messy mixes of these due to deep dive, sprint development dynamics.

 Rc-fmu turns an inexpensive teensy board into a sensor collector, attitude determination system, communications hub, and servo